 Don’t let your outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.

 Key pieces are low rise frayed jeans, corduroys and patch pocket flared jeans, delicate dresses and tunics with floral, paisley, ethnic or ornament prints, peasant and tired (often crinkled) skirts.
 Furthermore, crochet or cable-knit sweaters, vests and cardigans are essential style elements.
-Other typical clothes are peasant blouses, button-down prairie camisoles, dip-dyed tanks and T-shirts as well as beaded, embroidered or mirror embellished boleros.
+Other typical clothes are peasant blouses, button-down prairie camisoles, dip-dyed or tie-dyed (more on the history of dyeing) tanks and T-shirts as well as beaded, embroidered or mirror embellished boleros.
 Often pieces are in maxi length like a maxi double-breasted coat, maxi-skirts and floor-length dresses.
 Dresses and tops often have an empire waist.
 Sleeves are blousy, flatter style, ruffle-hemmed, puffy or embroidered.
 A denim jacket, favorably in a natural looking wash, is a Must-have.